turhansel/songish/README.md

 ## I developed a FullStack project for Fullstack Challenge Step 2.

-**Song** is an application that allows users to add their songs' information (e.g., title, artist name, difficulty, category, imageurl, songurl, description and date).
+**Song** is an application that allows users to add their songs information (e.g., title, artist name, difficulty, category, imageurl, songurl, description and date).
 They can also delete it or edit it anytime.

 ### I used NextJS which is React Framework for SSR